jytime/Deep-SfM-Revisited/README.md

 --pretrained kitti.pth.tar"
 ```

+The default evaluation split is Eigen.
+If you would like to use the Eigen SfM split, please set cfg.EIGEN_SFM = True and cfg.KITTI_697 = False.

 ## KITTI Pose

 For fair comparison, we use a KITTI odometry evaluation toolbox as provided [here](https://github.com/Huangying-Zhan/kitti-odom-eval).
 Please generate poses by sequence, and evaluate the results correspondingly.